shmuhammadd/NaijaSenti/README.md

 ## Welcome!

-This is a repository for SentiNaija project, a [Lacuna Fund](https://lacunafund.org) funded project for the development of sentiment corpus for four major Nigerian languages (Igbo, Hausa and Yoruba).
+NaijaSenti is a [lacuna-funded](https://lacunafund.org) project for the development of open-source sentiment corpora for four major Nigerian languages.
 Jump straight to one of the sections below, or just scroll down to find out more.

 ## Table of Contents